-Girl Scouts of Connecticut honored Mrs. Spearman for her leadership as a champion of girls and young women at the organization’s 2022 Annual Breakfast Badge Awards.
-When accepting this honor, she expressed “I’ve seen first-hand in my own mentees’ lives how much it means to give an encouraging word, challenge them to think bigger.
+In recognition of her leadership and advocacy, Elicia was honored at the 2022 Girl Scouts of Connecticut Annual Breakfast Badge Awards as a champion of girls and young women.
+She remarked at the event: “I’ve seen first-hand in my own mentees’ lives how much it means to give an encouraging word, challenge them to think bigger.
 I love being a champion for girls, helping them discover how big their goals could be.
-We should want to help the next generation do to better than we’ve done, think critically and innovatively solve the problems of today.
+We should want to help the next generation do better than we’ve done, think critically, and innovatively solve the problems of today.
 I love seeing people succeed.”

 For more program information, please visit our Events Calendar.